2008 Hyundai Tiburon

 New Car Test Drive

-Hyundai Tiburon comes as four models, beginning with the inexpensive GS ($16,595) which uses a DOHC 2.0-liter four-cylinder engine, mated to a five-speed manual transmission or optional ($1100) four-speed automatic with Shiftronic manual control.
-Standard equipment includes power windows, doors and heated mirrors, air conditioning, keyless entry, a 220-watt Kenwood MP3 sound system, and 16-inch alloy wheels.
-Cruise control isn't standard; it comes in a package with the sunroof.
+The 2008 Hyundai Tiburon is offered in four trim levels, beginning with the inexpensive GS ($17,025), which uses a DOHC 2.0-liter four-cylinder engine, mated to a five-speed manual transmission or optional ($1100) four-speed automatic with Shiftronic manual control.
+Standard equipment includes power windows, doors and heated mirrors, air conditioning, keyless entry, tilt steering, a 220-watt Kenwood MP3 sound system, XM Satellite Radio (with three months free service), fog lamps, and 16-inch alloy wheels.
+Cruise control isn't standard, but it comes in a Premium Package ($1150) with a power tilt-and-slide glass sunroof.

-The Tiburon GT ($19,295) uses a DOHC 2.7-liter V6 with the same transmission options as the GS, and 17-inch alloy wheels.
-Inside, there are black leather seat bolsters with cloth inserts, an automatic climate control system, and cruise control.
-The optional sound system, with the sunroof in the Sun and Sound package, is a 440-watt Infinity system with six CD player, MP3 capability, and subwoofer.
+The Tiburon GT ($19,925) uses a DOHC 2.7-liter V6 with the same transmission options as the GS, and rides on 17-inch alloy wheels.
+Inside, there are black leather seat bolsters with cloth inserts, leather-wrapped steering wheel and shift knob, driver's-side adjustable lumbar support, automatic climate control, trip computer, and metallic trim.
+Cruise control is also standard, although the sunroof is optional ($900).

 The Hyundai Tiburon has nice, rakish lines.
-From the side or three-quarters rear profile, it looks like it should start rolling off downhill.
+From the side or three-quarter-rear profile, it looks like it should start rolling off downhill.
 A crease on each side extends precipitously, from above the rear tire and slightly higher than the door handle, to a point on the front fascia below the headlamp.
 A crevice down by the rocker panel accentuates the slope of the crease.
-It's a lot of styling work to make the car look forward-leaning, but in the end it works.
+It's a lot of sheetmetal shaping to make the car look forward-leaning, but in the end it works.

 The 17-inch alloy wheels on the SE are handsome, a sort of starburst 12-spoke pattern; imagine six headless and armless gingerbread men, joined in a circle at the neck.

-The body has undergone a makeover: front and rear fascia, headlights, taillights, hood, front fenders and twin exhaust tips are all new.
-The redesigned nose and the tail don't seem so sleek, however; they're rounded and nubile.
-The Tiburon's butt isn't as big as that of the Mitsubishi Eclipse, and the rounded trapezoidal tail lamps are graceful; the spoiler on the SE is a nice touch, high but not too high.
+Hyundai freshened the Tiburon's appearance for 2007, with new front and rear fascia, headlights, taillights, hood, front fenders and twin exhaust tips.
+No additional changes have been made for 2008.
+We're not sure we like the latest nose and tail, which are more rounded and nubile than sleek.
+The Tiburon's rear isn't as big and bulbous as that of the Mitsubishi Eclipse, and the rounded trapezoidal tail lamps are graceful.
+The spoiler on the SE is a nice touch, high but not too high.
 But take away the spoiler on the other three models, and there isn't much left to draw the eyes.

 From head-on, the Tiburon misses the opportunity for something dramatic.
 Above the bumper there's one thin slit that might add mystery but doesn't demand a second glance.
 The horizontal slats in the wide air intake under the front bumper are reminiscent of a 2001 Chrysler Concorde, which itself copies the look of some Ferrari grilles.
 A lot has been lost in the double translation to the Tiburon.

-The seats are comfortable and well bolstered, with lumbar and butt support, leather with nice cloth inserts.
+The seats are comfortable and well bolstered, with lumbar and seat bottom support.
+We like the available leather with its nice cloth inserts.
 The three spokes of the leather-wrapped steering wheel are fairly fat, but the leather feels nice in your hands.
 The instruments are backlit in cool blue.
-The speedometer is on the left and tach on the right, with temperature and fuel between them, plus a digital display for the odometer and average speed.
-The gunmetal accents on the panel look nice.
+The speedometer is on the left and tach on the right, with temperature and fuel gauges between them, plus a digital display for the odometer and average speed.
+The gunmetal accents on the panel add brightness.

-The center stack is squarish, with two big round climate vents over smaller ones on top of the dash; they handle the strong air conditioning.
-The usual instruments run down the center, with reasonable controls without bran-teasing challenges to figure out.
+The center stack is squarish, with two big round climate vents over smaller ones on top of the dash.
+We found the air conditioning performance strong.
+The usual accessories run down the center, with reasonable controls without bran-teasing challenges to figure out.
 There are two cupholders, a small glovebox, door pockets and a small single-chamber console between the seats.
 Our SE had the sunroof and we opened it to the Pacific sky, which came through with a loud whoosh.
 There's an optional wind deflector for the sunroof, but our test model didn't have it.

 The rear seats offer 29.9 inches of legroom, which isn't much but isn't bad for a two-plus-two coupe.
-The Eclipse has 29.2 inches and the RX-8 only 23 inches, although the RX-8 does have those small rear doors that help rear passengers enter and exit.
-But the RX-8 only has 7.6 cubic feet of trunk space, about half as much as the Tiburon and Eclipse.
+The Eclipse has 29.2 inches.

 We had a couple of problems, namely our right toe making contact with some low-hanging thing under the dash, every time we moved our right foot from the brake to the throttle.
 And there's a horrendous blind spot behind the right C-pillar, when you look over your shoulder in that direction.